-When you reach Rio de Janeiro, you will find yourself in one of the most beautiful and spectacular cities Do Some Work that you have ever been to, and appreciate what the city have to offer.
-As you go up the Sugar Loaf Mountain, you will hold your breath looking at the 360-degree view of the Rio and Guanabara Bay, where the 8.7 miles long Rio-Niteroi bridge comes into view.
-You will fail to decide which one gives you the best view when you visit Cristo Redentor.
-You will see the natural harbor, surrounded by lush high mountains that flow into the sea when you visit the world’s famous beaches of Copacabana and Ipanema.
-The joy of Brazil reflects on to that sapphire of the sky, contrasting with the white sands of Copacabana beach, with people dancing to samba and the Sugarloaf overlooks it all.
+When you reach Rio de Janeiro, you will be in one of the most beautiful and spectacular cities.
+Do Some Work you have never been to, and appreciate what the city offers.
+As you go up Sugar Loaf Mountain, you will hold your breath, looking at the 360-degree view of the Rio and Guanabara Bay, where the 8.7 miles long Rio-Niteroi bridge comes into view.
+You will fail to decide which gives you the best idea when visiting Cristo Redentor.
+You will see the natural harbor, surrounded by lush high mountains that flow into the sea, when you visit the world’s famous beaches of Copacabana and Ipanema.
+The joy of Brazil reflects on that sapphire of the sky, contrasting with the white sands of Copacabana beach, with people dancing to samba, and the Sugarloaf overlooks it all.

 Before you visit Salvador, you would perhaps like to know about the city’s background.
-Salvador, the capital of the State of Bahia and for two long centuries has been the major port and the capital of colonial Brazil.
-The city lies in the picturesque setting in between the green tropical hills and broad beaches along the bay of Todos os Santos.
-If you have a historical interest, Salvador has centuries old buildings, churches, and museums where you can visit.
-There is history all around which has not yet receded into the past and reaches out to touch you when you visit them.
-If you are in a mood to relax, the beach is not far away than a few minutes walk.
-You can, however, like to venture into the Baia de Todos os Santos the Bay of All Saints, taking a car ferry, and explore the sandy beaches on Itaparica Island.
+Salvador, the State of Bahia’s capital, has been the major port and the capital of colonial Brazil for two long centuries.
+The city lies in the picturesque setting between the green tropical hills and broad beaches along the bay of Todos os Santos.
+If you have a historical interest, Salvador has centuries-old buildings, churches, and museums that you can visit.
+There is history all around which has not yet receded into the past and reaches out to touch you when you see them.
+If you want to relax, the beach is not far away than a few minutes walk.
+However, you can like to venture into the Baia de Todos os Santos the Bay of All Saints, taking a car ferry and exploring the sandy beaches on Itaparica Island.

-The pre-paid SIM card for Brazil gives you a local number and you pay for calls as the locals do.
-All your incoming calls are free and you do not pay any of those roaming charges.
-You do not have to sign any contracts and you do not get a bill at the end of the month.
-More-over, since your pre-paid SIM card for Brazil is pre-paid, you pay for your talk time credits in advance, knowing exactly how much you are spending for how much of talk time.
+The prepaid SIM card for Brazil gives you a local number, and you pay for calls as the locals do.
+All incoming calls are free, and you do not pay any roaming charges.
+You do not have to sign any contracts, and you do not get a bill at the end of the month.
+Moreover, since your prepaid SIM card for Brazil is prepaid, you pay for your talk time credits in advance, knowing exactly how much you will spend for how much talk time.
 This lets you budget your mobile airtime usage.
-When you buy the pre-paid SIM card for Brazil, you get a certain amount of talk time credit along with your SIM card and when-ever you wish to top up your credit, you can buy recharge coupons or vouchers from practically any shop in the Brazilian cities.
-These recharge coupons or vouchers come in different denominations, bearing proportional credits with respect to its value.
-You have the option to buy the denomination that you want, there-by keeping a tab on your call expenses.
+When you buy a prepaid SIM card for Brazil, you get a certain amount of talk time credit along with your SIM card.
+Whenever you wish to improve your credit, you can buy recharge coupons or vouchers from practically any shop in Brazilian cities.
+These recharge coupons or vouchers come in different denominations, bearing proportional credits concerning their value.
+You can buy the denomination you want, keeping a tab on your call expenses.
 You know exactly how much you are spending.

-Global System for Mobile Communication (GSM) was first developed in Europe and is the first open architecture digital mobile communication technology, which replaced the old analog first generation (1G) system.
+Global System for Mobile Communication (GSM) was first developed in Europe and is the first open architecture digital mobile communication technology, which replaced the old analog first-generation (1G) system.
 GSM is called the second generation (2G) mobile communication system.
-The world over, GSM frequency bands are allocated differently, with some of them being used commonly.
+The world over, GSM frequency bands are allocated differently, with some commonly used.
 For example, Networks in Brazil and Belgium operate on the same frequency bands of 900MHz and 1800MHz.
-The exception being North America and Canada, where the network frequency bands do not match the major part of the world countries, which sets them apart from the rest.
-GSM is used in over 214 countries in the world and has 80% subscribers amongst the total mobile users in the world.
+The exception is North America and Canada, where the network frequency bands do not match most of the world countries, which sets them apart.
+GSM is used in over 214 countries globally and has 80% of subscribers amongst the total mobile users worldwide.

-The mobile phone that you are taking with you to Brazil needs to be SIM unlocked as otherwise, you shall never be able to use your pre-paid SIM card for Brazil or any other SIM card for that matter.
-When you sign a contract with a service provider, one of those clauses in that contract might bind you to use the services of the provider for a stipulated period of time, which is usually one year.
+The mobile phone you are taking to Brazil needs to be SIM unlocked.
+Otherwise, you shall never be able to use your prepaid SIM card for Brazil or any other SIM card; when you sign a contract with a service provider, one of those clauses might bind you to use the provider’s services for a stipulated period, usually one year.
 On signing such a contract, you receive a mobile phone, which is entirely free of cost, and a SIM card.
-This phone that you have received will only work with the SIM card from the service provider and would not work with any other SIM card.
+This phone you have received will only work with the SIM card from the service provider and will not work with any other SIM card.
 This phone is SIM locked.
-At the end of the contractual period, the service provider helps you to unlock the phone, which becomes entirely yours.
-Therefore, whether you take your phone, rent or buy one, you need to find out whether the mobile phone is SIM unlocked and also if the phone is compatible with the frequency bands used in Brazil.
+At the end of the contractual period, the service provider helps you unlock the phone, which becomes yours entirely.
+Therefore, whether you take your phone, rent, or buy one, you need to find out whether the mobile phone is SIM unlocked and if the phone is compatible with Brazil’s frequency bands.

-Buying a pre-paid SIM card for Brazil is the best way to save your call expenses, with no roaming charges to pay, paying call charges as the locals do and all incoming calls being free.
-You do not need to sign a contract and you do not receive any bills, what-so-ever, at the end of the month.
-Since it is pre-paid, you pay for your talk time credits in advance, of which you are aware of the money that you are spending on your calls.
-You have a complete check on your budget.
-For more information on pre-paid SIM card and rented compatible.
+Buying a prepaid SIM card for Brazil is the best way to save your call expenses, with no roaming charges, paying call charges as the locals do, and all incoming calls being free.
+You do not need to sign a contract, and you do not receive any bills at the end of the month.
+Since it is prepaid, you pay for your talk time credits in advance, of which you are aware of the on your calls.
+You have a complete check on your budget for more information on prepaid SIM cards and rented compatibility.